VictorOmoboye/Sales-and-Product-Optimization-Analysis/README.md

 - **Regularly Reevaluate Product Pricing**: Use the price classification data to periodically reassess product pricing strategies, ensuring alignment with market demand and competition.

-These recommendations aim to guide stakeholders at Dennis Office Supplies toward more data-driven decisions for maximizing sales, optimizing inventory, and improving overall business performance.
+These recommendations aim to guide stakeholders at Dennis Furnishing Supplies toward more data-driven decisions for maximizing sales, optimizing inventory, and improving overall business performance.

 ## THANK YOU
 For more information, you can contact me